saedyousef/saedyousef.com/README.md

 5. Run `npm run build` to compile the TypeScript sources and then commit your changes.

 The included GitHub Actions workflows will automatically run the tests and deploy the site to GitHub Pages whenever changes are pushed to your `main` branch.
+An additional workflow, `update-activity.yml`, periodically queries the GitHub GraphQL API and commits the results to `github_activities.json` so the site can display your latest contributions.
+To enable it on your fork, create a repository secret named `GH_CONTRIBUTION_TOKEN` containing a personal access token with the `read:user` and `public_repo` scopes.

 ## License